egalli64/clj-intro/src/aaa/README.md

 - [rseq] - efficiently reverse vectors and sorted maps

 ### Application functions
-- [juxt] - Apply multiple functions to same arguments
+- [juxt] - apply multiple functions to same arguments
 - [complement]

-- [update] - Update values in a map
+- [update] - update values in a map/vector

+### Sequence generation
-- [range] - Generate a sequence of numbers
+- [range] - generate a sequence of numbers
-- [repeat] - Create sequences with repeated values
+- [repeat] - create sequences with repeated values
-- [repeatedly] - Create sequences with repeated values
+- [repeatedly] - create sequences with repeated values
-- [iterate] - Generate an infinite sequence by repeatedly applying a function
+- [iterate] - generate an infinite sequence by repeatedly applying a function

+### Aggregation & Grouping
-- [group-by] - Group collection elements by function result
+- [group-by] - group collection elements by function result
-- [frequencies] - Count occurrences in a collection
+- [frequencies] - count occurrences in a collection
-- [bounded-count] - Counts up to a limit without realizing the entire sequence
+- [bounded-count] - counts up to a limit without realizing the entire sequence

-## Select elements from a collection
+### Select elements from a collection
 - [filter-kv] - filter for map
 - [remove] - elements not satisfying a predicate
 - [take-while] - take while predicate is true